lagdo/dbadmin-app/README.md

 It currently supports 3 database servers: PostgreSQL, MySQL (and MariaDB), and SQLite.

-Unlike other database management tools, Jaxon DbAdmin uses the Laravel authentication system instead the database servers credentials to authenticate the application users.
+Unlike other database management tools, Jaxon DbAdmin uses the Laravel authentication system instead of the database servers credentials to authenticate the application users.

 ## Installation